DOCUMENT TSC-2026/B89 · BLOG POST 89 · ECOSYSTEM STRATEGY · REV. 01

 underwriting.

 The biggest structural change to deal math this cycle did not come from a buyer.
 It came from Shopify.
-The revenue-share exemption moved from an annual 1 million dollar 0% threshold to a lifetime 1 million dollar threshold.
-You pay 0% on your first 1 million dollars of partner revenue ever, then 15% on everything above that, aggregated at the partner level across associated apps.
-Earnings before January 1 2025 do not count toward the lifetime total.
+The revenue-share exemption moved from an annual $1M threshold that reset every year to a lifetime $1M threshold.
+You pay 0% on your first million dollars of partner revenue earned ever, then 15% on everything above that, aggregated at the partner level across all associated apps.
+Revenue earned before January 1, 2025 does not count toward the lifetime total.

 What I would